justin2004/weblog/DRAFTS/scraping_with_sparql/README.md

 Usually Request Headers have all the information you need to send to the website in order to scrape.
 Copy information into your SPARQL query as needed.
+It often requires some experimentation to figure out the minimum set of headers you actually need.

 ## Write a hello world SPARQL (construct) query to see if it works